-- Each vertex contains a set of elements - Each edge j is labeled with a range $[a_i, b_i]$ - The graph has locally bounded in-degree, meaning for each $x \in \mathbb{R}$, the number of incoming edges to a vertex whose set contains x is bounded by a constant.
+- Each vertex contains a set of elements

+- Each edge is labeled with a range [a, b]

+- The graph has locally bounded in-degree, meaning for each $x \in \mathbb{R}$, the number of incoming edges to a vertex whose range contains x is bounded by a constant.

-We can support a search query that finds x in each of k vertices, where the vertices are reachable within themselves from a single node of the graph so the edges used form a tree with k vertices, and such that $x \in [a_j, b_j]$ for each edge j.
+We can support a search query that finds x in each of k vertices, where the vertices are reachable within themselves from a single node of the graph so the edges used form a tree with k vertices.
 As before, we could do the search query in $O(k \log n)$ with k separate binary searches and fractional cascading improves this to $O(k + \log n)$, where n is the largest size of a vertex set.